'World's best airline' for 2021 revealed by Skytrax – KION546

 “We never abandoned our loyal customers when they needed us the most, we continued flying to get people home and implemented stringent biosafety measures to provide strong reassurance for travellers, all while continuing to innovate to ensure we remain the airline of choice for millions of passengers across the globe,” said Qatar Airways CEO Akbar Al-Baker in a statement on the win.

 Second place Singapore Airlines was also crowned Best Airline in Asia, and won for Best Cabin Crew, World’s Best First Class, World’s Best First Class Seat and Best Economy Class Onboard Catering.
-Third place ANA Al Nippon Airways was also recognized as home of the World’s Cleanest Airline Cabins.
+Third place ANA Al Nippon Airways was also recognized as home of the World’s Cleanest Airline Cabins, World’s Best Airport Services, Best Airline Staff in Asia and Best First Class Lounge in Asia.

 Skytrax notes that “there have been some up and down movements versus 2019 results, although a core of airlines still dominate these higher positions.”